QCD axion bubbles in the presence of ALP resonant conversion: Conclusion

-The author would like to thank Wei Chao, Naoya Kitajima, Shota Nakagawa, and Fuminobu Takahashi for helpful discussions and valuable comments.
-This work was supported by the National Natural Science Foundation (NNSF) of China (Grants No.~11775025 and No.~12175027).
+{\bf Acknowledgments.}--- The author would like to thank Wei Chao, Naoya Kitajima, Shota Nakagawa, Fuminobu Takahashi, and Yu-Feng Zhou for helpful discussions and valuable comments.
+This work was partly supported by the National Natural Science Foundation of China (NSFC) (Grants No.~11775025 and No.~12175027), and partly supported by the Key Laboratory of Theoretical Physics in Institute of Theoretical Physics, CAS.